JetBrains/kotlin-multiplatform-dev-docs/topics/shared-logic-native-ui/create-first-app-shared-logic-native-ui.md

 // TODO

-Migrate content from the [article at kotlinlang.org](https://kotlinlang.org/docs/multiplatform-mobile-create-first-app.html) with some improvements.
+Migrate content from the [article on kotlinlang.org](https://kotlinlang.org/docs/multiplatform-mobile-create-first-app.html) with some improvements.